psathyrella/partis/manual.md

 #### Text output and logging

   - to properly display the ansi color codes in stdoutput:
-    - less -RS (S disables line wrapping)
+    - less -RS (S disables line wrapping -- use left/right arrows to move side-to-side)
     - M-x display-ansi-colors (emacs)
   - it's typically best to view the ascii annotation outputs by making your text size as small as necessary to fit it all on your screen (typically ctrl-<minus>).
 You don't usually need to view individual bases, and you can zoom back in for the rest of the stdout.